groc-prog/pyneo4j-ogm/README.md

 If this sounds familiar to you, it is because this library makes heavy use of `pydantic's BaseModel` and validation under the hood.
 If you want to learn more about pydantic, please refer to the [pydantic documentation](https://docs.pydantic.dev/1.10/).

+> **Note:** Since Neo4j does not support nested properties, all dictionaries and nested models will be flattened when defining them
+> as properties.
+This means that all dictionaries and nested models will be converted to a string and stored as a string property.
+> This also means that you can not define indexes or constraints on nested properties.
+When inflating the model, the string will be
+> converted back to a dictionary or model.

 ```python
 from neo4j_ogm import NodeModel
 from pydantic import Field, validator